3 Manufacturing Trends to Watch: Part 2

 As quickly as winds change direction, so shift the investment trends and technology paradigms in the dynamic cleantech sector.

 Points to Ponder: New advancements in storage technologies are ushering in an era of rebirth and possibilities in renewable energy manufacturing which were heretofore unimaginable.

 3. Medical Device Outsourcing Spikes

-For medical device OEMs, the advantage of outsourcing includes access to dedicated product design expertise and talent, manufacturing cost reductions and elimination of capital outlays for manufacturing equipment.
-In addition, outsourcing allows companies the ability to focus more on core competencies such as R&D, sales and marketing, as well as accelerate time to market.
+For medical device OEMs, the advantage of outsourcing includes access to dedicated product design expertise and talent, manufacturing cost reductions, and elimination of capital outlay for manufacturing equipment.
+In addition, outsourcing allows companies the ability to focus more on core competencies such as R&D, sales, and marketing, as well as accelerate time to market.

 Points to Ponder: To facilitate synchronization across an increasingly dispersed supply chain and ensure adherence to regulatory standards, more medical device OEMs will migrate to cloud-based product solutions—especially those with integrated CAPA, device master record and design history files capabilities.

 It’s an exciting time in manufacturing.
 According to Modern Distribution Management, manufacturing production increased 2.3% in 2013.
 This flies in the face of a 2.9% decrease in GDP.
 MAPI forecasts growth of 3.2% in 2014, an advance from the 3.1% forecast in the December 2013 report.
 Arena believes the momentum is likely to continue in 2015.